igor-alexandrov/igor-alexandrov.github.io/_posts/2025-01-28-rails-dockerfile-best-practices-part-1-image-slimming.md

 ## Conclusions

 Optimizing Docker images, just like any other optimization, **cannot be done once and forgotten**.
 It is an ongoing process that requires regular checks and improvements.
-I tried to cover the basics, but they are very important to know and understand.
+I tried to cover the basics, but they are critical to know and understand.
 In the next articles, I will cover more advanced techniques and tools that can help to make your Docker builds faster and more efficient.